meraki-analytics/cassiopeia/doc/inner_workings.rst

 A *ghost object* is an object that can be instantiated without all of its data.
 It is therefore a shadow of itself, or a *ghost*.
 Ghost objects know how to load the rest of their data using what they were given at init.
 This is what allows you to write ``kalturi = Summoner(name="Kalturi")`` followed by ``kalturi.level``.
 The latter will trigger a call to the data pipeline (discussed below) to pull the rest of the data for ``kalturi`` by using ``kalturi.name``.

-All top-level objects in Cass are ghost objects and therefore know how to load their own data.
+Most top-level objects in Cass are ghost objects and therefore know how to load their own data.
+Lists of things (e.g. ``Champions``) are not ghost objects, and instead load their data immediately (this is due to some issues with caching unloaded lists and the objects contained in those lists).
+The ``MatchHistory`` type works a bit differently (see below).

 For developers who are interested, the implementation for ghost objects can be found in our Meraki Commons repository on GitHub.